lnbits/appimage_phoenixd_install/README.md

 sudo caddy start
 ```

-Go to your url, create the Super-User, add your key to the LNbits funding source, hit restart button.
+Go to your url, create the Super-User, add api key to the LNbits funding source, hit restart button.

 Phoenixd requires 20ksats sent in before outgoing payments are possible.